Table of Contents

 - Closed source server code

 Telegram should not be considered a secure messenger unless you exclusively use Secret Chats.
-Its strength is in features and large communities, not privacy.
+Its strength is in features, large communities, and content channels — not privacy.

 Share this article